 After 25 weeks, you may be able to file for an unemployment benefits extension if you are still having trouble finding a job.

-Unemployment Benefits and Federal Income Taxes in Arkansas
+Learn About Unemployment Benefits and Federal Income Taxes in Arkansas

 If an applicant prefers to receive a debit card, he or she can expect to receive funds five to seven business days after filing the claim.
-Holidays can change the day that you receive your funds, and if you wish to change the way that you receive your benefits, you can do so via ArkNet, or by contacting your local office.
+Holidays can change the day that you receive your funds, and if you wish to change the way that you receive your benefits, you can do so via ArkNet or by contacting your local office.